fantashi099/Panorama-Stitching/README.md

 The project is to implement a image stitching algorithm.
 It uses multiple images with overlapping areas to create a high-resolution image.
 Input images must have left to right or right to left order.
 You can use directly my demo here: https://panorama4cat.herokuapp.com

+*Due to free hosting, server may not have enough resources to perform more than 5 high-resolution images, so I suggest using local to run this.

 ### Installation:

 ```sh